Average values of quadratic Hecke character sums: Introduction

 An important theme in analytic number theory is the estimations of character sums.
 The classical P\'olya-Vinogradov inequality (see for example \cite[Chap.
 23]{Da}) states that for any non-principal Dirichlet character $\chi$ modulo $q$ and $M \in \mz$, $N \in \mn$, we have

-The above estimate has many interesting applications such as the study of least quadratic non-residues, least primitive roots and primes in arithmetic progressions.
+The above estimate has many interesting applications including the study of least quadratic non-residues, least primitive roots and primes in arithmetic progressions.

 Another important topic studied in analytic number theory is the asymptotic behaviors of mean values.
 In view of the P\'olya-Vinogradov inequality, we see that it is not possible to obtain an asymptotic formula for a single character sum.
-In order to obtain such formulas, we need to consider extra averages.
+In order to obtain such formulas, we need to consider extra averagings.

-In the case of quadratic Dirichlet character sums, we are thus led to consider the following sum:
+In the case of quadratic Dirichlet character sums, we are led to consider the following sum:

-Although it is relatively easy to obtain an asymptotic formula of $S(X, Y)$ if $Y=o(X/\log X)$ or $X=o(Y/\log Y)$ with the help of the P\'olya-Vinogradov inequality, it is much more subtle to do so when $X$ and $Y$ are of comparable size.
-In \cite{CFS}, using a Poisson summation formula developed in \cite{sound1}, J. B. Conrey, D. W. Farmer and K. Soundararajan succeeded in obtaining an asymptotic formula of $S(X, Y)$ for all $X$ and $Y$.
+Although it is relatively easy to obtain an asymptotic formula of $S(X, Y)$ if $Y=o(X/\log X)$ or $X=o(Y/\log Y)$ with the help of the P\'olya-Vinogradov inequality, the situation becomes much more subtle and delicate if $X$ and $Y$ are of comparable size.
+Using a Poisson summation formula developed in \cite{sound1}, J. B. Conrey, D. W. Farmer and K. Soundararajan \cite{CFS} succeeded in obtaining an asymptotic formula of $S(X, Y)$ for all $X$ and $Y$.

-The result of Conrey, Farmer and Soundararajan motivates one to study similar character sums.
-For example, let $K=\mq(i)$ be the Gaussian field and we denote $\mathcal{O}_K=\mz[i]$ for the ring of integers in $K$.
+Thus one is motiviated by the result of Conrey, Farmer and Soundararajan to study similar character sums.
+For example, let $K=\mq(i)$ be the Gaussian field and $\mathcal{O}_K=\mz[i]$ the ring of integers in $K$.
 For every $c \in \mathcal{O}_K$ such that $(c, 1+i)=1$, let $\leg {\cdot}{c}_2$ be the quadratic residue symbols defined in Section \ref{sec2.4}.
-Suppose that $\Phi(t), W(t)$ are two non-negative smooth function compactly supported on $\mr^+$, we define
+Suppose that $\Phi(t), W(t)$ are two non-negative smooth functions compactly supported on $\mr^+$, we define